matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 the authenticating user is deactivated.
 The HTTP code to return alongside is `403`.

+This should initially be returned by `/login`, when an identifier of a deactivated user is sent in the request.
+The password does not have to be correct, as some homeserver implementations remove password information on deactivation.

 ## Tradeoffs

 The alternative is to continue returning an `M_FORBIDDEN`, but send back a